 In 2011, I discovered Etsy.
 I quickly added products to my store and my sales skyrocketed even higher than I was selling on Ebay.
 I continued to build my store and currently spend $3600 a year on promoted listing ads.
 Be sure to visit The Vendors Lounge for my free online courses about boosting your Etsy shop if you are an Etsy seller.

 With Etsy filling up with so many sellers, the wedding businesses are getting buried deep in the pages and sales have declined.
-I want to help with boosting your wedding business by offering a membership that will give you the opportunity for engaged couples to learn more about your wedding business and/or service and offer a way for you to connect with them in real time.
+I want to help with boosting the wedding businesses that choose to join Wedding Expo Online, by offering a membership that will give them the opportunity for engaged couples to learn more about their wedding business and/or service and offer a way for both vendors and engaged couples to connect on an easier level.

 After 14+ year working as a wedding industry vendor and being a vendor on other wedding websites trying to boost my sales, I noticed there wasn’t a way for vendors and engaged couples to connect at a faster rate.
 The ‘other’ wedding advertising websites would only let me market to my local area and because I sell my products nationally it wasn’t financially making sense why I was spending all that advertising money with them and not getting very many leads .
 It didn’t make sense financially for me to continue with their websites, especially since I couldn’t reach the engaged couples myself.
 I had to wait for engaged couples to contact me only from my profile page.

 I have done a lot of research to find that there is no other platform designed just for weddings that will allow real time connections.
 So, that is when I knew Wedding Expo Online needed to happen.
-With my designing background and knowing the wedding industry like the back of my hand, I knew I needed to create a platform that was affordable and easy for engaged couples to find vendors and for vendors to display their wedding businesses.
-Wedding Expo Online allows vendors to submit articles, portfolios, events, be part of our live wedding show, and much more.
+With my designing background and knowing the wedding industry like the back of my hand, I knew I needed to create a platform that was affordable for the vendors, and easy for engaged couples to find vendors and for vendors to display their wedding businesses.
+Wedding Expo Online allows vendors to submit articles, portfolios, events, be part of our live online wedding expo on center stage, and much more.

 I’m so excited for you to be part of the Wedding Expo Online community!
-Check out the Engaged Couples Lounge if you are engaged or the Vendors Lounge if you are a wedding vendor.
+Check out the Engaged Couples Lounge if you are engaged/part of the wedding party/or even the mother of the bride, or the Vendors Lounge if you are a wedding vendor.
 The lounges are full of details on what you can do to participate on our site.
 Take your wedding planning or your wedding business to the next level and let’s fill up the expo.
-This will be the best decision you ever made!
+This will be the best decision you will ever make!

 Owner of Creating Paper Memories and Wedding Expo Online